sourovbd/Task-Manager/README.md

 Run Spring Boot app using Maven:
 `mvn spring-boot:run`

+Before maven build for the first time, need to check the following line in `application.properties` file. spring.jpa.hibernate.ddl-auto=`create`

+After that, always it should be_ spring.jpa.hibernate.ddl-auto=`update`

 For testing REST API I hvae used Postman API testing tool.
 For getting API response need to create user at first.
 I have added a script for adding users.
 Location: `resources/scripts/user.sql`